 The following morning we ate breakfast at a really cool diner before seeing one of our friends off for a business trip.
 These Washington types, always heading somewhere important.
 Those of us with the day off snooped around Adams Morgan, arguably DC’s coolest neighborhood, spending time in cool vintage clothing shops, record stores, import stores, and antique shops.
 We had lunch at a really fun pizza place that I would totally recommend.
 My germ-riddled body couldn’t handle much more so we went home to watch TV (Fuller House had just premiered, if I’m being honest).
 Isn’t getting sick on vacation a drag?
 However, all the rest helped my bum knee heal and I built up some energy for our action-packed final day.

 Our last day: we had a Capitol tour scheduled bright and early, which was actually not a highlight of the trip.
 Much of it was undergoing restoration/maintenance and there was scaffolding and such everywhere so I have no photos for you.
-At the Capitol, we were given headphones and herded into a large group led at a brisk pace by an tour guide.
+At the Capitol, we got headphones and were herded into a large group, led briskly by a tour guide.
 I understand that it is a working government building (not a museum), but the tour could have been better.
 After that, we went right across to the Library of Congress which was actually much more interesting.
-We took some photos of the exterior of the Supreme Court building, then went over to a few of the other memorials that Doug had never gotten a chance to visit before.
+We took some photos of the exterior of the Supreme Court building, then went over to a few of the other memorials that Doug hadn’t seen before.

 The war memorials are so sobering.
 The Martin Luther King, Jr memorial is so inspirational; I’ll include more details about all of these in an upcoming post.